bterlson/tsp-mcp/packages/OpenApiMcpConverter/README.md

 ## Workflow

-This tool provides three main operations that should be used in sequence:
+This tool provides two main operations that should be used in sequence:

 1. **convert_openapi_to_mcp**:
    - This first step converts an OpenAPI specification to MCP server code